-This is especially true if you get off Frozen and the waits for Mission: Space and Spaceship Earth are short, as will often be the case.
+If you managed to put Frozen first, once you use it you can probably modify your second two reservations to speed up your day.
+This is especially true if you get off Frozen and the waits for Mission: SPACE and Spaceship Earth are short, as will often be the case.
 Epcot is a pretty easy park to cover.

 If you want to avoid any lines, you can usually grab Epcot Fastpass Tier 2 reservations pretty easily throughout the day.
 Instead, we suggest walking around the World Showcase (or waiting in short lines) and checking the My Disney Experience app for bonus Epcot Fastpass Tier 1 reservations.

 Speaking of Epcot's World Showcase, what do you need to know about fitting it into your day?
 First of all, World Showcase usually opens a few hours after the park opens (hours vary by day).
 This means that you'll have time in the morning to knock out your rides before heading to World Showcase.